Jukurrpa/old-man-yells/README.md

 # Old Man Yells at Anything

-A website to generate an old-man-yells-at meme for any image in a heartbeat and use in your favourite chat app.
+A website to generate an old-man-yells-at meme for any image in a heartbeat to use in your favourite chat app.

 ### Running the project